£6.1m International Trust Repayment Loan

 All in all, it felt like a million emails and calls, a lot of late nights and early mornings to gain the results for our clients, but where there’s a will, there’s a way.

-It was down to Duncan and Nick’s passion and desire to help the client that this was possible, working beyond all expectations to get the result.
+It was down to Duncan’s passion and desire to help the client that this was possible, working beyond all expectations to get the result.
 Huge thanks to Investec who pulled out all of the stops to enable completion in the required timescale with the right facility that worked for the client.

-Speaking on Duncan and Nick’s dedicated due diligence, George, Private Banker from Investec, said: “I would like to thank you both for all the help you provided, we would not have been able to get there without you being as ‘on the ball’ as you were.”
+Speaking on Duncan’s dedicated due diligence, George, Private Banker from Investec, said: “I would like to thank you both for all the help you provided, we would not have been able to get there without you being as ‘on the ball’ as you were.”

-Duncan and Nick’s outstanding work on this application is a testament to presenting a case in the best possible light whatever the strengths are.
-Faced with a multitude of challenges and various setbacks due to the Pandemic, they were able to not only secure the finance the client needed but also additional funding to protect the longevity of their portfolio.
+Duncan’s outstanding work on this application is a testament to presenting a case in the best possible light whatever the strengths are.
+Faced with a multitude of challenges and various setbacks due to the Pandemic, he was able to not only secure the finance the client needed but also additional funding to protect the longevity of their portfolio.

-Personally negotiating each stage of the process and even chasing up solicitors and surveyors to reduce delays, our problem-solving duo makes a dream team.
-To both, we are extremely proud and the client is eternally grateful.
+Personally negotiating each stage of the process and even chasing up solicitors and surveyors to reduce delays, our problem-solving expert delivered the result the clients wanted and needed.
+We are extremely proud and the client is eternally grateful.